 Few career paths lead to the heart of our Jesuit mission of helping others more directly than does the profession of social work.
-Our program transforms you into a professional who empowers individuals, families and communities by connecting them with resources and advocating for social change.
+With a consistently higher than the national pass rate for first-time exam takers, our program will transform you into a professional who empowers individuals, families and communities by connecting them with resources and advocating for social change.

 of students are employed, attending grad school or working in service or volunteer positions within six months of graduation.